Destinations, Food, Italy, Restaurant Roundups and Reviews, Travel, Travel Tips

 We love places that provide access to all and people who are breaking down barriers – but that’s not what’s going on here.

-Think about the atmosphere of your favorite restaurants in your hometown; a lot of the time these favorite haunts don’t need special advertising or gimmicks to draw you in.
+Most of the time, these favorite haunts don’t need special advertising or gimmicks to draw you in, right?
 They thrive on the quality of the food and service, paired with a comfortable ambiance.
 In my opinion, these are the types of places you should be seeking out when you travel.

 Have you ever experienced a bad tourist trap meal?
 What warning signs did you miss?